l3-team/UidUserBundle/README.md

 User Provider for CAS

-Allow use only UID (returned by CasBundle) for application Symfony2, Symfony3, Symfony4 and Symfony 5 (uid is the id user returned by jasig cas sso server and by the l3-team/CasBundle (repository github) or l3/cas-bundle (repository packagist))
+Allow use only UID (returned by CasBundle) for application Symfony2, Symfony3, Symfony4 and Symfony 5 and Symfony 6 (uid is the id user returned by jasig cas sso server and by the l3-team/CasBundle (repository github) or l3/cas-bundle (repository packagist))

 Installation of the Bundle
 ---
-Simple add this line in the require in your composer.json :
+Install the Bundle with this command :
 ```
-"l3/uid-user-bundle": "~1.0"
+composer require l3/uid-user-bundle:~1.0
 ```
 Launch the command **composer update** to install the package.